obniz/obniz/parts/Camera/ArduCAMMini/README.md

 ## [await] spi_pingpongWait()

-Testing a cam and obniz spi communication.
+Testing a cam and obniz Board spi communication.
 Use this to check cam power supply correction and wiring check.

 This function is used in startupWait() function.